Reference Library

 Pocket Watch Case Configurations

-Pocket watch movements are manufactured to be set in either an open face or hunting case.
+Pocket watch movements were designed to be fitted in either an open face or hunting case.
 However, the type of case does not necessarily indicate the movement configuration.

 Open Face